 Small Batch Strawberry Jam

 One of our favorite family traditions during the summer is to go strawberry picking.
 We end up with tons of fresh strawberries and are always looking for delicious ways to use them up.
-Making homemade strawberry jam is at the top of our list, as well as a strawberry rhubarb crisp or my fresh strawberry pie.
+Making homemade strawberry jam is at the top of our list, as well as a this strawberry sauce, strawberry rhubarb crisp or my fresh strawberry pie.